 In my previous article (Part 1) I outlined how new technologies such as smartphones, smartwatches, and other smart devices capture data about us and, with or without or knowledge, share this personal data with a myriad of different entities.
 This personal data is often times accumulated and compiled from various sources and analysed by very sophisticated Artificial Intelligence and machine learning systems in an effort to make specific decisions about us.
 I concluded that article with the question:

 “How is personal data that is derived and created from the assimilation and analysis using methods like machine learning treated by proposed legislation and what will the effects be for all of us and the associated technologies?”.

-For the first time the Government of Jamaica is seeking to promulgate legislation in the form of the Data Protection Act that will give the citizen full rights over their personal data.
+With all of this in mind, for the first time the Government of Jamaica is seeking to promulgate legislation in the form of the Data Protection Act that will give citizens full rights over their personal data.
 This is important in the highly technology driven digital age, and even more so when creating the foundations of a digital society.

 I want to focus on four (4) of the many rights ascribed to citizen in the proposed legislation.
 You will have the right to be: